Pinterest tag Signs Your Period is Coming: Spot the Early Symptoms | Rael

 1. Blemishes

-Cyclic acne happens monthly in connection with your hormone changes.
+Cyclic blemishes happen monthly in connection with your hormone changes.
 In the week leading up to your period, hormonal changes trigger our sebaceous glands to begin overproducing oil which can clog your pores and cause breakouts.

 The Solution

-Acne spot patches.
-Tiny, clear, barely visible patches you place over bumps can help keep your hands off your skin (no picking) and shrink bumps away in a matter of hours.
-Rael’s acne spot patches come in two different types: one for bumps that have already erupted (whiteheads and red bumps) and one for under-the-skin cysts.
+Hydrocolloid patches.
+Tiny, clear, barely visible patches you place over bumps keep your hands off your skin (no picking) and help reduce the appearance of raised bumps over time.
+Rael’s blemish patches come in two different types: one for bumps that have already erupted (whiteheads and red bumps) and one for under-the-skin cysts.

 2. Bloating and Gas